Mission of the Food Pill Diet: Improve Health & Planet

-Dan and Andrew began collaborating on a low temperature geothermal concept – which utilized proprietary materials that underwent a phase-change at optimized temperatures in a closed-loop system – with the intent to provide clean, renewable base-load power to the electricity grid.
+Dan began collaborating on a low temperature geothermal concept – which utilized proprietary materials that underwent a phase-change at optimized temperatures in a closed-loop system – with the intent to provide clean, renewable base-load power to the electricity grid.

 The team was not able to secure grant funding.
-Despite this setback, Dan and Andrew continued to look for innovative ways to combat climate change and it was here, during this pivot, that the Food Pill Diet was born.
+Despite this setback, Dan continued to look for innovative ways to combat climate change and it was here, during this pivot, that the Food Pill Diet was born.

 Working Toward a Solution